RSS-Bridge/rss-bridge/CREATE_BRIDGE.md

 # Template

-This is a template for a new bridge:
+This is the minimum template for a new bridge:

 ```PHP
 <?php